getong/flutter_rust_bridge_tutorial/src/overview/how-everything-works-together/workflow.md

 The workflow is identical to the one demonstrated in the video.
 I will also provide the commands used in the video for reference.
 Please keep in mind that this is only a high-level overview for now.
 More detailed explanations will be provided later on.

-> ⚠️ So far, we haven't covered the setup of your workplace and all tools.
-If you genuinely want to practically code the described steps outlined below, I assume that you have completed this setup.
+> ⚠️ If you genuinely want to practically code the described steps outlined below, I assume that you have completed the setup of your workplace and all tools, as described in the "Fundamentals" section.

 ## 1. Check the Setup